Phage therapy: Liquid

 Application in liquid form is possible, stored preferably in refrigerated vials.
 Oral administration works better when an antacid is included, as this increases the number of phages surviving passage through the stomach.
 Topical administration often involves application to gauzes that are laid on the area to be treated.
-Liquid bacteriophages are also utilized for local applications, such as wound dressings and topical treatments, as well as external administration, including sprays and rinses.
+Liquid bacteriophages are also used for local applications, such as wound dressings and topical treatments, as well as external administration, including sprays and rinses.

 Via nebulizer

 The July 2020 application for FDA approval for the first clinical trial of nebulized phage therapy in the United States does not specify a particular type of nebulizer, such as a compressor or ultrasound type.
 Bacteriophages are studied as potential candidates for treating bacterial lung infections, especially those caused by multidrug-resistant (MDR) bacteria.
 In these studies, bacteriophage solutions are administered via nebulizers, mostly using the compressor type.
-The stability and viability of phages during nebulization are crucial for their therapeutic efficacy.
+The stability and viability of phages during nebulization are important for their therapeutic efficacy.
 Current studies focus on whether phages can remain viable and effective when delivered via nebulizers.
 The choice of nebulizer can impact the stability and delivery efficiency of phages.
 Compressor nebulizers are commonly used because they generate a fine mist that can reach the lower respiratory tract.

 In contrast to the compressor nebulizers, the ultrasound nebulizers can impact the viability of bacteriophages.
 The ultrasonic waves used to generate the aerosol can cause physical damage to the phages, potentially reducing their effectiveness.
 Preliminary research suggests the high-frequency vibrations and heat generated during the nebulization process can lead to a significant loss of phage activity.
 Consequently, one of the main challenges is ensuring that the phages remain undamaged during the nebulization process.
 Studies have shown that phages can be sensitive to the shear forces generated during nebulization.
 Still, with proper formulation and device selection, it is possible to maintain their viability, as the current research suggests.

 Successful treatments

 Phages were used successfully at Yale University by Benjamin Chan to treat a Pseudomonas infection in 2016.
 Intravenous phage drip therapy was successfully used to treat a patient with multidrug-resistant Acinetobacter baumannii in Thornton Hospital at UC San Diego in 2017.
 Nebulized phage therapy has been used successfully to treat numerous patients with cystic fibrosis and multidrug-resistant bacteria at Yale University as part of their compassionate use program.
-In 2019, a Brownsville, Minnesota resident with a longstanding bacterial infection in his knee received a phage treatment at the Mayo Clinic that eliminated the need for amputation of his lower leg.
+In 2019, a Brownsville, Minnesota resident with a long-standing bacterial infection in his knee received a phage treatment at the Mayo Clinic that eliminated the need for amputation of his lower leg.
 Individualised phage therapy was also successfully used by Robert T. Schooley and others to treat a case of multi-drug-resistant Acinetobacter baumannii in 2015.
 In 2022, an individually adjusted phage-antibiotic combination as an antimicrobial resistance treatment was demonstrated and described in detail.
 The scientists called for scaling up the research and for further development of this approach.